nmarkari/BI-205-HW1/README.md

 # BI-205-HW1

+This project uses sklearn's LogisticRegression classifier with the "balanced" parameter (weighting classes based on inverse of their proportion of the data).

-model is saved to: "model.sav"
+The model is saved to: "model.sav"

 To use model, use the following function: